newrelic/helm-charts/charts/nr-ebpf-agent/README.md

 # Helm installation

 1. Download and modify the default configuration file [values.yaml](https://github.com/newrelic/helm-charts/blob/master/charts/nr-ebpf-agent/values.yaml#L1-L4).
-At minimum, you will need populate the `licenseKey` field with a valid New Relic Ingest key and the `cluster` field with the name of the cluster to monitor.
+At minimum, you will need populate the `license_key` field with a valid New Relic Ingest key and the `deployment_name` field with the name of the cluster to monitor.

 Example:
 ```
-licenseKey: "EXAMPLEINGESTLICENSEKEY345878592NRALL"
+license_key: "EXAMPLEINGESTLICENSEKEY345878592NRALL"
-cluster: "name-of-cluster-to-monitor"
+deployment_name: "name-of-cluster-to-monitor"
 ```

 2. Install the helm chart, passing the configuration file created above.